gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-firebase.md

 ## Using Firebase & Github CI/CD

-In new versions of firebase, some other questions apply:
+In new versions of Firebase, some other questions apply:

 6. Set up automatic builds and deploys with GitHub?

-Here you will be redirected to login in your github account to get permissions.
+Here you will be redirected to login in your GitHub account to get permissions.
 Confirm.

 7. For which GitHub repository would you like to set up a GitHub workflow? (format: user/repository)